School Investment Package

 |Level of compliance||Main audience||Other|

 To access the funding, boards need to present a project proposal to their Property Advisor and work with the Ministry on an approved budget and delivery timeline.
-As the goal of the package is to accelerate projects that can be delivered by December 2021, schools will need to work within that deadline.
+Note, the original December 2021 deadline for project delivery has been extended to June 30, 2022.
+The extension is in response to delays caused by Covid restrictions and market constraints.

 - Key information about the funding